IanEsling/fyodor-clj/README.md

 # fyodor-clj

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to generate random data.
+Relies on the Java library Fyodor under the bonnet to do the actual generation.

 ## Usage

-FIXME
+Still very much a work in progress.

 ## License

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Not sure yet, Fyodor is released under the MIT Licence so this probably should be as well, or maybe the Eclipse licence like Clojure if that's compatible.